Cron hits 1st big league homer, Diamondbacks beat Jays 8-2

-TORONTO (AP) — Kevin Cron hit his first major league home run, David Peralta had a solo shot among his three hits and the Arizona Diamondbacks beat the Toronto Blue Jays 8-2 Friday night.
+TORONTO (AP) — Kevin Cron’s first major league home run put Arizona Diamondbacks manager Torey Lovullo in a tough spot.

+Cron homered, David Peralta had a solo shot among his three hits and the Diamondbacks beat the Toronto Blue Jays 8-2 Friday night.

+Luvollo had to restrain himself from hugging Cron after Arizona’s players decided to give the slugging rookie the silent treatment upon his return to the dugout.

+“That’s not easy for me,” Lovullo said.
+“I’m a hugger, I’m an Italian guy.
+I like to go and just give them everything I’ve got, jump on them and bear-hug them.”

 Merrill Kelly (6-6) allowed one run and three hits in seven innings for his second straight victory, and the Diamondbacks won for the fourth time in six games after a five-game losing streak.